 Costs Related to Hemodialysis Visits: As a data quality control, patients on hemodialysis that had less than 2 registered dialysis visits per week (n=135) in the National Patient Register were scrutinized using the patient registration database at the clinic.
-In most of these patients, visits that were found in the clinical database and that for some reason were not registered in the National Patient Register, were added.
-In total of 88 (65%) of the scrutinized patients on hemodialysis we added information from the registration database at the clinic.
-For a few patients (n=17) with unreasonable few registered hemodialysis visits in the clinical database, visits were imputed.
-For patients having missing visit data for time periods ≥3 months and where extrapolation was not possible due to few visits (n=14) the number of visits were imputed with 156 hemodialysis visits per year (3 visits/week).
-In three patients with missing data for time periods <3 months (n=3), number of visits per week were extrapolated over time for these short time periods.
+Data were imputed with 156 hemodialysis visits per year (3 visits/week) in patients having missing visit data over longer periods of time (≥3 months) and where extrapolation was not adequate (n=14), while in patients with missing data over shorter periods (<3 months, n=3), we extrapolated visits in time intervals with missing data.
+In total of 88